EccentricSavage/Memories-Website-Project/README.md

 # About the Project

 This is a MERN project.
-The completed app will allow users to post and edit their "Memories" as well as like others, on a social media website.
+The completed app will allow users to post, edit and delete their "Memories" as well as like others, on a social media website.

 # Built With